Country Bear Jamboree: Bears

 Wendell – Wendell is a hyperactive golden brown bear who plays the mandolin.
 He wears a blue bandanna around his neck and a light brown hat.
 He also has a massive overbite and buck teeth.
-He is voiced by Bill Cole.
-Wendell's role in the Florida version of the show was severely reduced during the October 2012 refurb when "Fractured Folk Song" was removed, and is no longer mentioned by name.
+Wendell was originally portrayed as Henry's sidekick, having two duets with him.
+Wendell's role in the Walt Disney World version of the show was severely reduced during the October 2012 refurbishment when "Fractured Folk Song" was removed, and is no longer mentioned by name.
+In the Country Bear Vacation Hoedown, Wendell's vacation photos imply he has a wife and son.